maxgubitosi/ML-Clustering-Dimensionality-Reduction-and-EM/README.md

 # Clustering, Dimensionality Reduction, and EM Algorithm

-This repository contains the solutions to the fourth practical assignment for the course “I302 - Machine Learning and Deep Learning” for the last semester of 2023.
+This repository contains the solutions to the fourth practical assignment for the course “I302 - Machine Learning and Deep Learning” for the second semester of 2023.

 ## Table of Contents
 - [Introduction](#introduction)